bymw/marcuswiberg.com/readme.md

 - Update the content in the HTML file to reflect your personal or professional details.
 - Replace the placeholder images and meta tags with your own assets.
 - Modify the CSS in `dist/output.css` or `styles.css` to customize the design and animations.

+## Code Structure

+The project is organized into clear sections, ensuring readability and maintainability:

+### Head Section
+- **Meta Tags**: Contains meta tags for SEO, social sharing, and structured data.
+- **Icons**: Links to favicons for various devices.
+- **CSS and JS**: Includes references to the stylesheet and JavaScript files.

+### Body Section
+- **Background Elements**: Decorative gradients positioned in the background.
+- **Main Container**: Houses all primary content sections.
+  - **Header Section**: Includes introduction, personal branding, and social links.
+  - **Main Section**: Contains work experience cards, showcasing key roles and projects.
+  - **Certifications Section**: Highlights professional certifications with links to credentials.
+- **Featured Projects**: Displays a horizontal scrolling slideshow of featured projects with dynamic visuals.
+- **Featured Projects**: Displays a horizontal scrolling slideshow of featured projects with dynamic visuals.
+- **Mobile Experience Section**: Showcases SVG-based mobile device designs with detailed visuals.
+- **Footer Section**: Contains copyright information and additional links.

+### JavaScript
+- Handles interactive elements, such as slideshows, navigation, and animations.
+- Ensures responsive and dynamic user experiences.

 ## File Structure
 ```